mackstann/usersvc_exercise/README.md

 * Authentication and Authorization would be important, to ensure that not just anyone can go snooping on other users' information, or tampering with data.
 * More robust input validation would be a good thing.
+* Logging things like email addresses also requires some care.